 In brief, the ITS data quality assurance framework relies on a two-step process.
 In the first place, ITS data submissions have to conform to a set of validation rules.
 Usually, these are linear checks that ensure the consistency of the reported data.
 For example, a typical validation rule will check whether reported subtotals add up to the figure reported as the total for a particular economic concept.
 The failure to meet validation will either block the relevant data submission or trigger a warning message for the reporter.
-Most of these validation rules are embedded in the XBRL taxonomies, which are not necessarily mandatory for institutions reporting to national competent authorities (NCAs); however, they are mandatory for secondary reporting, i.e. for competent authorities (i.e. the ECB and NCAs not under the SSM) when reporting to the EBA.
+Such validation rules are embedded in the XBRL taxonomies and are not mandatory for institutions reporting to national competent authorities (NCAs); however, they are mandatory for secondary reporting, i.e. competent authorities (i.e. the ECB and NCAs not under the SSM) when reporting to the EBA.

-In the second stage, a new set of tests are performed by the EBA competent authorities.
-In fact, the EBA - together with the competent authorities - is in charge of conducting completeness checks to ensure that the expected number of items has been submitted in a timely and complete manner, and other quality and plausibility checks to ensure that the reported items do not contain any outliers or implausible values.
-In the event that a discrepancy is identified, reporting institutions will be contacted and requested to review the values or justify them.
+In the second place, the EBA - together with the competent authorities - is in charge of conducting completeness checks to ensure that the expected number of items has been submitted in a timely and complete manner, and other quality and plausibility checks to ensure that the reported items do not contain any outliers or implausible values.
+In the event that a discrepancy is identified, reports will be contacted and requested to review the values or justify them.